 One of the more time-consuming tasks for practices is managing patient billing.
 Writing up, sending and processing payments takes a lot of time, especially for busy hospitals and practices.
 That’s where medical billing software steps in.
 A medical billing system automates all of this, so you don’t have to think about billing at all.
 If there’s an issue such as a late payment, the system alerts you so you can act accordingly.

 One of the last parts of an appointment is sending the patient’s prescription to their pharmacy.
 In order to expedite the process, physician offices began using ePrescribing software.
 In just a few clicks, a prescription is sent, filled and waiting for the patient when they get there.
 This saves not only your time, but your patients’ as well.
 Additionally, ePrescribing systems ensure that there’s never a prescription mix up due to, say, poor handwriting (no offense doctors).

 The system displays the prescription to the pharmacy so they can ensure patient safety by giving the patient the right one.
 A study by Decision Resources found that using ePrescribing software has increased the prescribing of generic drugs.
 This furthers your mission of patient care by providing them with cost-effective medicine.

 Although there are lots of different medical software categories, hopefully this list has helped clear up any questions you had.
 If you haven’t used any of these systems yet, you might want to start looking into some options.
-Just think of how much better you can run your hospital or practice with some or all of these systems.
+Just think of how much better you can run your hospital or practice after implementing some — and especially if you implement all — of these systems.